digital-cargo/good-practice-truck-preadvice/README.md

 - The movementTimeType must be set according to the nature of the MovementTime, "ESTIMATED" or "SCHEDULED"
 - It has not yet been decided on how the [movementMilestone](https://onerecord.iata.org/ns/cargo/index-en.html#movementMilestone) should be used.
 - The movementTimestamp provides the arrival timestamp for this MovementTimeType.
 - One or more movementTimes can be embedded.
-Updated movementTimes are simply appended to the previous movementTimes.
-Todo Hendrik Check if appended or replaced
+Updated movementTimes are simply appended to or replace the previous movementTimes.

 ```json
 {